kazuhikoonuma/taskbar-autohide/README.md

 ## Usage
 ### Simple Usage

-1. Download the latest release from the [Releases]() page.
+1. Download the latest release from the [Releases](https://github.com/kazuhikoonuma/taskbar-autohide/releases) page.
 2. Run the executable file.

 ### Advanced Usage

-1. Download
+1. Download the executable.
-2. Put the executable link file in a startup directory. (e.g., `shell:startup`)
+2. Place a shortcut to the executable in your startup directory (e.g., open `shell:startup`).
-3. When you log in Windows, the program will start automatically.
+3. When you log in to Windows, the program will start automatically.

 ## Operating Principle